clarktrimble/ba-blog/content/blog/stator/index.md

 }
 ```

-With the above benifits of resting upon a `Client` interface.
+Resting on a `Client` interface here allows for testing with nary a Consul.

+I wonder if `SendObject` and its marshal/unmarshal help might be a bit much for grizzled gophers.
+Nice to have that tucked away somewhere though?
-While `SendObject` and its marshal/unmarshal help might be a bit much for grizzled gophers, I think I can make a solid case for the request/response logging seen in the implementation injected in main below.
+And I think I can make a solid case for the request/response logging seen in the implementation injected in main below.

 I very much appreciate a simple-to-use api such as offerred by Consul (not at all looking at you etcd v3 ;).